csbg/Hands-on-Biomedical-Data/day1.md

 ```

 ## Matrices
 For this exercise, first load the 'data.RDS'.
-See [setup instructions](README.md) for details.
+See [setup instructions](README.md) for details on this dataset.
 ```R
 m <- readRDS("data.RDS") # you probably will have to modify this line
 ```